 When you compare purchasing a house hack to renting, you’ll notice you’re spending a lot more money up front.
 When you’re renting a place, you are typically responsible for first month’s rent, last month’s rent, and a security deposit.
 If you are living in a place where rent is $1,000, then you spend $3,000 in upfront costs.

-When you house hack, you’re going to need to put 3-5 percent down, pay a couple of thousand dollars in closing costs, and then spend even more money to fix up a place.
+When you house hack, you’re going to need to put 3 to 5 percent down, pay a couple of thousand dollars in closing costs, and then spend even more money to fix up a place.
 You do want that “forced appreciation,” right?

 On a $300,000 house, you could be paying $15,000 to $20,000 simply purchasing the property.
 Then, depending on how big of a rehab you need, that can climb closer to $30,000.
-Again, while it’s much cheaper than putting 25% down on a conventional investment property, it involves more up-front costs than renting.
+Again, while it’s much cheaper than putting 25 percent down on a conventional investment property, it involves more upfront costs than renting.

 7. You’ll always have the worry—what if the tenants don’t pay?

 This is absolutely a risk.
 You are relying on someone else to continuously give you money to make your investment work.
 Unfortunately, an individual is typically more likely to not pay you than a company would be if you were, say, investing in high dividend yielding stocks.

 As a house hacker, these are all noteworthy risks, but I don’t think I can leave you with such a negative outlook on house hacking.
 For that reason, in the next part of this article, I am going to attempt to make you comfortable with all of these drawbacks.

 The 7 Drawbacks of House Hacking: How to Overcome Them!